erlerobot/table-rate-shipping-for-woocommerce/readme.txt

 * Unlimited shipping zones (country groups).
 * Unlimited rates.
 * Tier your shipping costs based on cart weight, or cart sub-total.
-* Optional handling fees.
+* Optional handling fees

-**Requires:** WooCommerce 2.1 or above
+This plugin requires WooCommerce 2.1 or above.

-**A premium version of this plugin is available with additional features such as multiple shipping methods (E.g 'Standard Shipping', 'Express Shipping').
-[Click here to find out more](http://mangohour.com/plugins/woocommerce-table-rate-shipping).**
+A premium version is also available with additional features such as multiple shipping methods (E.g 'Standard Shipping', 'Express Shipping').
+[Click here to find out more](http://mangohour.com/plugins/woocommerce-table-rate-shipping).

 I hope you will find this plugin useful!
 Please leave any feedback or questions in the support forum - I will do my best to help.